About Dublin Doula

 In 2014 I completed my placenta encapsulation training with the Irish Placenta Association so now I am able to offer this service to my clients, along with bespoke homeopathic remedies tinctures and essences made from placenta.
-Last year I also completed my training as a 3 principles facilitator.
-This has enabled me to be aware of how our thought processes contribute to the way we fell about any given moment in time.
+In 2015 I also completed my training as a 3 principles facilitator.
+This has enabled me to be aware of how our thought processes contribute to the way we feel about any given moment in time.
 An insight that has profound implications for helping women cope with the demands of labour and birth.

 Before I became interested in birth I lectured in TCD and I have a PhD in Science!
 This gave me a firm scientific background on which to evaluate research in the maternity and birthing areas.
 I still give occasional lectures in Trinity College Dublin and University College Dubbin to final year midwifery students on topics such as normal birth, supporting women in labour and the consumer and the maternity services.
 I also am a frequent conference speaker.
 In 2013 I spoke at the Home birth Symposium organised by the Community Midwives at the NMH, Holles St, and also at the International Human Rights in Childbirth Conference in Belgium.
 In 2015 I was invited by The Coombe Hospital to speak at the Essence of Midwifery Conference on What women want from their maternity care.
 In 2016 I spoke at the inaugural Midwives for Choice conference and the inaugural Irish Midwives Association Conference on choice in our maternity services and the outcomes of the National Maternity Strategy.
 In 2017 I spoke at the INMO conference on Listening to Women.
 In 2018, I gave many speeches, radio podcasts and broadcasts on the issue of the 8th amendment and birthing rights.